jserranr/Native101/README.md

 This should trigger all the processes to run the app on the virtual environment, provided the emulator is still running.

-Note: be sure that you don't have any android device plugged in.
+**Note**: be sure that you don't have any android device plugged in.